mswiseman/MB599/DESeq-Uninoc_Vs_Inoc.md

 #do we see a difference with the vst-transformed data?
 heatmap.2(mat_vst, trace = "none", col = rev(hmcol), margin = c(13,13))
 ```
+As with our other DEseq object, we don't see much of a difference between the two.

 ![](images/quick%20heat%20map-2.png)<!-- -->